PJ’s all-time best science fiction adventure and best space opera books

 I enjoyed the works of a host of master-writers over the following ten years.
 Arthur C. Clarke, Ray Bradbury, Robert Heinlein, E.E.
 “Doc” Smith, and Philip K. Dick all wrote imaginative stories I will never forget.

 I hope to discuss the work of these artists over coming weeks.
-Today, I want to cover off a few pieces of SF that made a huge impression on me as a young man and influenced my own writing.
+Today, I want to cover a few pieces of SF that made a huge impression on me as a young man and influenced my own writing.

-But First A Bit About Me
+First, A Little About Me

 Although I gravitated quickly to the science fiction genre, I didn’t begin there.
 My mother was an avid reader and every year since I can remember, I’d wake on Christmas morning with a new book in my stocking.